 The challenge to ‘contend for the faith once delivered to the Saints’ (Jude 3), and ‘adorn the doctrine of God our saviour’ (Tit.
-2:8) require of us a clear commitment to our doctrinal basis of faith as a Fellowship.
+2:8) requires from us a clear commitment to our doctrinal basis of faith as a Fellowship.
 ‘A clear statement of Faith and commitment to evangelical truth is of central importance to us both to declare what we stand for and to differentiate us from other groups.’

 A doctrinal basis could be defined as a collection of summarized statements on biblical doctrines to which a group subscribes and which guards her operations.

 The doctrinal basis helps us to cross denominational and ethnic barriers and unites us in the truth of Scripture.
-If we are anxious to do what scripture commands, we must be careful to do so in the way scripture commends, hence our doctrinal basis of faith.
+If we are anxious to do what scripture commands, we must be careful to do so the way scripture commends, hence our doctrinal basis of faith.

-- The Sovereignty of God in creation, revelation, redemption and final judgment
+- The Sovereignty of God in creation, revelation, redemption and final judgment.

-- The divine inspiration and entire trustworthiness of the Scriptures, the Holy Bible as the inspired word of God and its supreme authority in all matters of faith and conduct.
+- The divine inspiration and trustworthiness of the entire Scriptures – the Holy Bible – as the inspired word of God and its supreme authority in all matters of faith and conduct.

 - The universal sinfulness and guilt of man since the fall, rendering him subject to God’s wrath and condemnation.